 Use of Extrasensory Perception Technique (ESP)

 Some scientists carried out experiments on remote viewing and believed that it is real.
-They relied on the extrasensory perception technique (ESP) power to make their conclusions.
+They relied on the extrasensory perception technique (ESP) to make their conclusions.
 The ESP technique, often called the sixth sense, refers to receiving information through other means apart from the physical senses.
 Hence, the researchers would test remote viewing by isolating subjects.
-They then ask them to focus on images that another person was viewing in another room or location.
+They then asked them to focus on images that another person was viewing in another room or location.

 Despite the lingering question, “Is remote viewing real?” there is evidence of its use dating back to the world war era.
 They kept records of the use of remote viewing during the Cold War.
 The U.S. military recruited “mind readers” to locate intelligence information like missiles and secret sites.
 The remote viewers would then use their intuitive abilities to access areas no other means could reach.